tlevine/vlermv/docs/recipes.rst

 Considering that you have been using Mongo, it is likely that you can switch the Vlermv's default pickle serializer for something faster and with more constraints.
 Consider using :py:mod:`bson` or :py:mod:`json`.

-Vlermv is all about mapping Python objects to files in a normal filesystem.
-Thus, you'll wind up using general file manipulation tools for things that you otherwise would have used Mongo features for.
-You can use :command:`rsync` for replication;
-shell (:command:`ls`, :command:`cat`, :command:`find`, &c.)
-for ad-hoc queries and backups; and
-:command:`chmod` and :command:`chown` for permissions management.

 If you are using GridFS simply to store and retrieve file contents, you can put those contents directly into Vlermv.
 If you are accessing the file